 You have probably noticed that most tool boxes manufactured for flatbed trucks are diamond plated in some way, shape, or form.
 Sometimes just the top is plated while other times doors and sides are plated too.
 Have you ever wondered why?
-There are three very good reasons for diamond plating.
+Here are 3 reasons why many metal tool boxes are diamond plated.

 Non-Slip, Non-Skid Surface